How to Create Video Teasers that Leave Your Audience Wanting More

 Start with a Bang

 Open with something that grabs attention – a bold statement, a striking image, or an unexpected question.
-To point out, if you’re selling a rRapid Growthary new blender, don’t start with “Opening ourselves to our new blender…” Instead, kick off with something like, “Ever wish you could make a smoothie in 10 seconds flat?”
+To point out, if you’re selling a extreme new blender, don’t start with “Opening ourselves to our new blender…” Instead, kick off with something like, “Ever wish you could make a smoothie in 10 seconds flat?”
 This type of opening immediately grabs attention because it’s relatable and taps into a common want.

 Use Emotional Triggers

-Now that you’ve got their attention, it’s time to keep them hooked. a memorable teaser leaves viewers intrigued but not fully satisfied – they need to act to get the full story.
+Now that you’ve got their attention, it’s time to keep them hooked.
+A memorable teaser leaves viewers intrigued but not fully satisfied – they need to act to get the full story.

 Keep It Short and Sweet